 CBSE New Exam Pattern for Class 10

-In the new CBSE paper pattern for class 10 2019, a single annual exam will be conducted.
+In the new CBSE paper pattern for class 10, a single annual exam will be conducted.
 Now, the class 10 board exam will be of 80 marks and the remaining 20 marks will comprise of internal assessments by the respective schools.
+This change in the exam pattern has been introduced in the year 2019 and is continuously followed from then.

-CBSE has introduced certain changes in the exam pattern 2019.
+CBSE has introduced certain changes in the exam pattern.
 Here we have listed the changes in CBSE new pattern for class 10:

 - CBSE has introduced 2 levels of Math exam i.e Mathematics Basic and Mathematics Standard for class 10 students.
 Students have to choose between these 2 levels of exam.
 The basic level is for those students who are not keen to pursue Mathematics at higher levels and exam for it will be of easier as compared to the standard level.
 Whereas the Standard level of exam is for those students who want to opt maths in the Sr. Secondary level.